hungvx-dev/ard-nuxt3/ADR-docs.md

 - There's a relatively small community behind it:
   - The product documentation is not that extensive
   - Fewer resources for you to dig into at need
+- Working with custom libraries in Nuxt.js can be difficult

 ### Nuxt.js Concepts